Rich Manning

 Richard Alan Manning (born June 23, 1970) is an American former professional basketball player who was selected by the Atlanta Hawks in the second round (40th pick overall) of the 1993 NBA draft.
-A 6'11" power forward-center born in Tacoma, Washington, Manning played two years in the NBA, for the Vancouver Grizzlies (1995–1996) and the Los Angeles Clippers (1996-1997).
+A 6'11" power forward-center born in Tacoma, Washington, Manning played two years in the NBA, for the Vancouver Grizzlies (1995–1996) and the Los Angeles Clippers (1996–1997).
 He played collegiately at both Syracuse University and the University of Washington, after having attended Center High School in Antelope, California.

+Personal life

 His son, Matt, was drafted by the Detroit Tigers as the 9th overall pick in the first round of the 2016 MLB Draft.